 - Sip water frequently.

 - Keep snacks handy.
-Dry fruits or energy bars are great.
+Dried fruit, or energy bars of some kind.Listen to your guide.
+Seriously.

 - Talk to locals.
 They have amazing stories.